jan-tennert/JDA-Kotlin-Extensions/README.md

 JDA-Ktx is a package for Discord.JDA which uses Kotlin-Only features like Type-Safe Builders and it has a built in SlashCommandHandler.

+# Installation

+Currently you can only install this dependency through jitpack: https://jitpack.io/#jan-tennert/JDA-Ktx/

 # Example:

 ### Slash Commands